April 1, 1865 - During the U.S.

 1869 to 1877 in an administration plagued by scandal.
 He then went on

-to write his memoirs and died in 1885, just days after completing them.
+to write his memoirs and died in 1885, just days after its completion.

 April 28